ddotta/tablexlsx/README.md

          path = mypath)
 ```

+The equivalent with the {openxlsx} syntax would be much longer and more painful to write.
+See [here](https://gist.github.com/ddotta/25ae0ec6c142dd7327057990ef955ae4) for the equivalent of the third example.

 Preview of the xlsx file in LibreOffice Calc with the 2 data frames in the 2 separates sheets :

 <img src="man/figures/preview_Calc.png" width="100%" />